EU Aid Programme

 The Aid Programme for the Turkish Cypriot community, based on Council Regulation 389/2006, aims at facilitating the reunification of Cyprus by encouraging the economic development of the Turkish Cypriot community, with particular emphasis on the economic integration of the island, on improving contacts between the two communities and with the EU, and on preparation for the EU body of laws (also referred to as acquis communautaire).

-Since 2006, more than EUR 450 million has been allocated under the Aid Regulation.
+From 2006 to 2019, a total of €555 million has been allocated under the Aid Regulation.

 - foster reconciliation, build confidence and support civil society;